Taufik-Aegis/android-bootcamp/modules/preface.md

 # Preface

-This is an introduction to developing apps for the Android platform.
-The course will cover using the required developer tools, app fundamentals like activities and intents, layout, basic controls like buttons and lists, menus and dialogs, and publishing app.
+This bootcamp is an introduction to developing apps for the Android platform.
+The course will cover Android overview, installing the required developer tools, Android app fundamental concepts like activities and intents, layout, basic controls like buttons and lists, menus and dialogs, and finally publishing the app.

 ## Teaching Method